By Paul Taylor

 for yourself whether or not they’re worth a try:

-condition, but not for alopecia areata.
-Areata is an autoimmune
+condition, they probably won't do anything for alopecia areata (which is an autoimmune

 Like this page?